michaeljb/.emacs.d/README.md

 ### Use Windows "menu" key as a modifier key

-In Mac OS X Emacs, the Menu key seems to defaul to `C-p`.
+In Mac OS X Emacs, the Menu key seems to default to `C-p`.
 To use it as `Hyper`:

 * Install [Karabiner](https://pqrs.org/osx/karabiner/)
 * Configure: Change Key > For PC Users > Change PC Application Key